Passive Versus Active Solar in Utah

 Passive solar is the use of different building materials to control the heat from the sun.
 Passive solar design is when homes use building materials such as insulation and energy-efficient windows to help the home heat and cool itself.

 Active solar uses the sun to generate electricity through the help of solar panels.
 Because of how solar panels work, the light from the sun generates an electric current in the solar panel.
-The direct current generated by the solar panel is then switched to alternating current and used to power the home.
+The direct current generated by the solar panel is then switched to an alternating current and used to power the home.

 While photovoltaics’ use of active solar recently developed over the last several decades, passive solar implementation occurred over several centuries.
 While these two modes of solar power are ingenious, they are used for different purposes and, while neither is better than the other, each works better than the other under certain conditions.

 Let’s take a look at both of these solar energy sources and the pros and cons of each.
-Examining the pros and cons will give Utah homeowners the full picture so they can make the best decision.
+Examining the pros and cons will give Utah homeowners the whole picture so they can make the best decision.

 Passive Solar Energy in Utah